 MYTH: We’ve had all sorts of offers for the movie rights to Into The Blast, the book that looks at Kenny Christiansen as the famous skyjacker.

 The second, and only other offer, came from a film company in the Los Angeles area who had been researching the Cooper case for over a year, including visits to the biggest website on Cooper, the famous ‘DB Cooper Forum’.
 After some negotiations that included a certain amount of control over the script, we signed with them on January 23, 2017.
 Exactly one year later, since production shooting had not yet begun on the movie, they extended the option for an additional year.
-We are told that a third extension will almost certainly not be needed, since they are close to a partnership deal with another studio to do the picture.
+It was extended again for 2019.
 On a side note, we also provided the production company unlimited access to all public and confidential files collected during our seven-year investigation into Kenny Christiansen.
 Due to a confidentiality agreement we signed with the company, we are not allowed to reveal their name until they go public with a film announcement first.

 MYTH: Adventure Books has hosted multiple online forums, which were closed down due to Terms of Service violations.

 TRUTH: There is actually some truth in this one.
 We hosted two previous forums, and yes, both of them were shut down for Terms of Service violations.
 These violations stemmed from our responses to lies being told about us, and personal attacks being done, at another website discussing the Cooper case.
-Our newest forum has a policy of ignoring comments made by the other site, and we no longer discuss them there, even though they continue to bait us to the present day with hateful and insulting comments.
+When the famous D.B.
+Cooper thread was re-opened at Dropzone, we decided to make our current discussion forum members-only, and move any public comments either to Dropzone, or our Cooper Space at Quora dot com.

 MYTH: Some of the witness testimony against Kenny Christiansen was simply ‘made up’ by the staff of Adventure Books.